Back to Creator Lab

 Week 4: Decide your future

 Ask yourself honestly: is OnlyFans a short-term income source or a long-term career?
+Making an OnlyFans pros and cons list helps — write down what you love and what's draining you.
 If short-term — simplify.
 Post less, don't stress about growth.
 If long-term — start talking to agencies.
 Either answer is fine.
 But trying to do everything forever without deciding will break you.

 When It's Time to Get Professional Help

 There's a line between regular work stress and something deeper.
+Content creator mental health is still taboo — especially in adult content.
 I've seen creators push through warning signs for months because they thought burnout was just part of the job.
 It's not.
 And I've seen creators isolate themselves completely because the stigma made them feel like they couldn't ask for help.

 Consider an agency if...